-The range facility is open for use and shooting at 7 a.m. with closing to follow Sate of Wisconsin Department of natural Resources hunting hours, on a year-round basis, except for "special scheduled events."
+The range facility is open for use and shooting at 7 a.m. with closing to follow State of Wisconsin Department of Natural Resources hunting hours, on a year-round basis, except for "special scheduled events."

 All special scheduled events that run beyond the normal hours of operation must obtain special approval from the Langlade County Forestry and Recreation Department.

 No shooting is allowed after range hours when the range is open for a permitted "special event" unless that shooting is directly associated with that "special event."

 It shall be unlawful to have in possession or consume alcoholic beverages on the range property.